LudgerHentschel/unifiedig/docs/semantics.md

 ## Explained output

+**Classification completeness is on the score scale, never the probability scale.** A decision margin is a logit only when the model defines it as one.
+See [classification scores](classification.md) for the rationale and the distinction from the mathematically different probability-IG question.

 Regression backends explain the model prediction.
-Binary classification backends explain the decision score (logit), with the positive class as the named output.
+Binary classification backends explain a decision margin or logit, with the positive class as the named output.
 If a model returns two raw binary scores, Unified IG explains their difference, `score[1] - score[0]`.